 Counseling for LGBTQIA+ Community

 LGBTQIA persons seeking individual, couples or family therapy often bring concerns and life challenges that are common among all people.
 For example, all couples argue over many of the same things—money, sex, the in-laws, too little quality time – and all people are subject to the same kinds of daily stressors, such as mood swings, workplace stress, or low self-esteem.
-An LGBTQIA therapist understands that these common issues may be heightened for LGBTQIA clients due to the societal marginalization they experience as LGBTQIA people.
+LGBTQ counseling understands that these common issues may be heightened for LGBTQIA clients due to the societal marginalization they experience as LGBTQIA people.

 When should someone see an LGBTQIA affirming therapist?

 - Like all clients, LGBTQIA clients may choose an LGBTQIA therapist to address a variety of issues for which people seek individual, couples or family therapy.
 They also may seek help with issues specifically related to sexual or romantic orientation or gender identity, including but not limited to:

 - anxiety or depression related to interactions with society, family, friends, coworkers or others regarding sexual or romantic orientation or gender identity